Ragga Twins "Trippin' and Bunnin'" is a Summer in the City Anthem

 Talk about great timing.
-Today is Friday, it’s hot outside (or at least it was until an hour ago), and The Ragga Twin’s “Trippin’ and Bunnin’” evokes so many heat-filled memories it basically pools distant beads of sweat on your forehead that beg time to fast-forward.
+Today is Friday, it’s hot outside, and The Ragga Twin’s “Trippin’ and Bunnin’” evokes so many heat-filled memories it basically pools distant beads of sweat on your forehead that beg time to fast-forward.

 Released next week on Jakwob’s Boom Ting and a new London label called Fatback, this is the sound of Summer in the city: walking by the canal, getting faded with zoots, BBQing the shit out of some meat, and day-drinking until you fall asleep at 6pm before getting smashed again at dusk.